-Giza or ‘Al Giza’ is a tourist hotspot and the site of some of Ancient Egypt’s most famous landmarks, including the largest pyramid on Earth.
+Giza or ‘Al Giza’ is undoubtedly a tourist hotspot in Egypt and the site of some of Ancient Egypt’s most famous landmarks, most notably, the famous Pyramids of Giza.

-Giza is home to the pyramids of kings Khufu, Khafra and Menkaure.
-The largest pyramid in Giza, and in the world, belongs to the second king of the Fourth Dynasty, Khufu or “Cheop”.
+Amongst the pyramid complex may be found the pyramids of Pharaohs Khufu, Khafre and Menkaure.
+The largest pyramid in Giza – and the world! – belongs to the second king of the Fourth Dynasty, Khufu or “Cheops”.

 Khufu’s pyramid is Giza’s oldest and, at its great size of 145 metres, became known as “The Great Pyramid”.
 In fact, Khufu’s pyramid was once the tallest structure in the world as well as being one of the Seven Wonders of the World.

-The second largest pyramid in Giza belongs to Khufu’s son and fourth king of the Fourth Dynasty, Khafra (or Khephren).
-In fact, the elevation on which Khafra’s pyramid is built is deceptive, making it appear larger that his father’s.
+The second largest pyramid in Giza belongs to Khufu’s son and fourth king of the Fourth Dynasty, Khafre (or Khephren).
+The elevation on which Khafre’s pyramid is built is deceptive however, making it appear larger that his father’s.